-It’s a ritualistic device, typically performed by the woman of the household and considered an honour to partake in.
-Green beans are roasted over open flames before they are ground in a pestle and mortar.
-Next, they are transferred to a special pot and boiled with water before being thoroughly ground and put through a sieve.
+It’s a ritualistic device, typically performed by the woman of the household and considered an honour in which to partake.
+Green beans are roasted over open flames and then ground in a pestle and mortar.
+Next, they are transferred to a pot and boiled with water before being thoroughly ground and put through a sieve.
 Finally, the host pours the coffee into small, handleless cups.
-The ceremony complete, participants are left with an indelible glimpse into the importance of small but vital everyday rites.
+The ceremony complete, participants are left with a glimpse into the importance of small but vital everyday rites.

 The boiling pot symbolises the ceremony.
 Known as a jebena, the unique clay vessel’s languorous curves and, in Ethiopia at least, its long spout imbibes coffee with a singular taste.
 Never too strong, never too sweet, never too hot, here is a beverage which encapsulates the taste of its mother country.